 So it is worth not only to stay at the beginning of the trail, but to go quietly for a few kilometers along the dirt road and always carefully look down the cliff.

 But even if you are not lucky with the puffins, the journey to Látrabjarg is worth it.
-You drive past beautiful beaches and over adventurous gravel roads.
+You drive past beautiful beaches and over adventurous gravel roads in the Westfjords in Iceland.
 Shortly before the destination, the road seems to have been carved into the rock, so you have to watch out for oncoming traffic, because it’s quite steep.

 For us, Látrabjarg is the top highlight of the Iceland Westfjords and you should definitely drive past here when you visit the Westfjords.